baptiste-roullin/tweet-to-toot/README.md

 - By default, we use the attribute present in each message of your Twitter archive, because it seems good at guessing (mainstream?) languages.
 So it's useful for preserving multi-lingual threads.
 - The priority order is: the `--lang` parameter, the attribute from your archive, the parameter from your Mastodon account.

-### To do

-* `--concatWith`: Optional Mastodon message id.
-If provided, the thread will be posted as a continuation of this message.
-Useful if you want merge threads.
-* weird 404 on some attempts to download Twitter pictures

 ## Caveats

 - Twitter can show threads with deleted messages in the middle.
 We can't.
 Workaround: Use it twice and the second time specifiy a `concatWith` option.
 - Use `wait` generously.
 Because Mastodon default rate limits can be quickly reached with media.
 And of course because of general respect to instance maintainers.